 Special offer visible here.

-This information should be added on the cart page and shown to international shoppers only.
+This information should be added to the cart page and shown to international shoppers only.

 Your domestic visitors on your original site should not see this message.